-It can crush up to 1,000 pounds of trash into the standard 3 cubic yard hopper, meaning less trips to the landfill between routes.
+It can crush up to 1,000 pounds of trash into the standard 3 cubic yard hopper, meaning fewer trips to the landfill between routes.

 McNeilus Split Body

-For the fleet managers looking to reduce their carbon footprint, the split body is the perfect choice since it allows you to pick up recycling and waste in the same truck, at the same time.
+For fleet managers looking to reduce their carbon footprint, the split body is the perfect choice since it allows you to pick up recycling and waste in the same truck simultaneously.

 Heil Powertrak Commercial Plus High Capacity Rear Loader